 If I do this, they seem to be saying they will charge me:

-£100+VAT (2 x transfer out fees from the F&C JISA) - this seems outrageous as there's no transfer out fees from the CTF - they're forcing me to transfer out through this route
+£100+VAT (2 x transfer out fees from the F&C JISA) - this seems outrageous as there's no transfer out fees from the CTF - they're forcing me to transfer out through this route.

-A percentage of their JISA annual management fee, depending on how long it takes them to transfer (I think this is pro-rata - 2 x £50+VAT annual fee)
+A percentage of their JISA annual management fee, depending on how long it takes them to transfer (I think this is pro-rata - 2 x £50+VAT annual fee).

-2 x dealing charge (£12+VAT per account) so £24+VAT as my Stakeholder All-Share tracker fund is not available for investment in their JISA
+2 x dealing charge (£12+VAT per account) so £24+VAT as my Stakeholder All-Share tracker fund is not available for investment in their JISA.

 But then at the bottom of the email they say: We do not make a charge to transfer CTF accounts to other providers, but we will deduct a pro-rata account charge when we transfer an F&C CTF account.
 To transfer a Junior ISA investment we apply a £50 plus VAT transfer out fee, and if shares need to be sold we will also deduct a dealing charge of £12 per Trust.
-We also deduct a pro-rata annual management fee when we close an F&C JISA account.
+We also deduct a pro-rata annual management fee when we close an F&C JISA account."

 Unfortunately, the sums of money in the accounts was pretty small and so these fees just were not warranted.
-So this lady is sort of held hostage in an account she does not want to be in because of high exit charges.
+So this reader is sort of held hostage in an account she does not want to be in because of high exit charges.
 A child cannot have both a Child Trust Fund and a Junior ISA.